Vegetarianism: Vitamin B_{12}

 Vitamin B_{12} is not generally present in plants but is naturally found in foods of animal origin.
 Lacto-ovo vegetarians can obtain B_{12} from dairy products and eggs, and vegans can obtain it from manufactured fortified foods (including plant-based products and breakfast cereals) and dietary supplements.
 A strict vegan diet avoiding consumption of all animal products risks vitamin B_{12} deficiency, which can lead to hyperhomocysteinemia, a risk factor for several health disorders, including anemia, neurological deficits, gastrointestinal problems, platelet disorders, and increased risk for cardiovascular diseases.
 The recommended daily dietary intake of B_{12} in the United States and Canada is 0.4 mcg (ages 0–6 months), rising to 1.8 mcg (9–13 years), 2.4 mcg (14+ years), and 2.8 mcg (lactating female).
 While the body's daily requirement for vitamin B_{12} is in microgram amounts, deficiency of the vitamin through strict practice of a vegetarian diet without supplementation can increase the risk of several chronic diseases.

+A 2024 randomized controlled trial conducted in Taiwan found that consuming 5 grams of roasted purple laver (nori) daily for four weeks significantly improved vitamin B12 levels in vegetarians.